jordan-gillard/survey-app/README.md

 ```
 sql_dialect_and_driver://username:password@localhost:5432/database_name
 ```
+This project uses python-dotenv.
+So add your database URL to the `/.env` file and it will be found automatically when Flask runs.
 By default, this project uses `PostgreSQL` and the `psycopg2` database connector.
 You can find more information about SQLAlchemy's database URL [here.](https://docs.sqlalchemy.org/en/13/core/engines.html)